pyroscope/rtorrent-ps/docs/setup.rst

-You can skip to the :doc:`next chapter <manual>` to learn about the special `rTorrent-PS` features and come back to this later, provided everything looks ok to you when you first started `rTorrent-PS` (especially that all special characters render correctly).
+You can skip to the :doc:`next chapter <manual>` to learn about the special `rTorrent-PS` features and come back to this later, provided everything looks OK to you when you first started `rTorrent-PS` (especially that all special characters render correctly).

 .. _pimp-my-box: https://github.com/pyroscope/pimp-my-box